Curious Don

 • 9.
 Conclusion: The Magic of Witnessing Totality

 There’s something magical about the moment when day turns into night in the middle of the afternoon.
-It’s a fleeting event that draws people from all walks of life — from casual sky-watchers to seasoned eclipse chasers who travel thousands of miles for just a few minutes of cosmic wonder.
-On April 8, 2024, I joined the ranks of these enthusiasts, setting out from my hometown of St. George, New Brunswick, on a journey to witness a total solar eclipse for the very first time.
+It’s a fleeting event that draws people from all walks of life, from casual sky-watchers to seasoned eclipse chasers, commonly called “umbraphiles”, who travel thousands of miles for just a few minutes of cosmic wonder.
+On April 8, 2024, I joined the ranks of these enthusiasts, setting out from my hometown of St. George, New Brunswick, on a journey to witness a total eclipse for the very first time.
+This was my first real taste of eclipse chasing, and I was determined to savor every second.

 For those lucky enough to be in the path of totality, a solar eclipse is more than just an astronomical event; it’s a profound and surreal experience that leaves you in awe of the universe.
 My excitement was palpable as I prepared to chase the shadow of the moon across North America.
 Little did I know that this would become one of the most unforgettable moments of my life.